 1. Commitment and consistency

 It is a fairly easy term to understand.
-So through commitments, you have to be committed to your customers and be consistent with the actions.
+So through commitments, you must be committed to your customers and consistent with your actions.

-Also, try to gain the trust of your customer and expect commitment from them as well.
-You can actually make your customer purchase from you repeatedly when you follow techniques that exhibit commitments.
-For example, arrange to send a newsletter through email, request them to sign in.
-This way, they will get greetings, updates, and offers from you easily in regular terms.
+Also, try to gain your customer’s trust and expect commitment from them.
+You can make your customer purchase from you repeatedly by following techniques that exhibit commitment.
+For example, arrange to send a newsletter through email and request them to sign in.
+This way, they will easily get greetings, updates, and offers from you in regular terms.

 2. Reciprocity

-The technique reciprocity makes a seller offer their customers something, and in return, the customers feel compelled to buy their products.
+The reciprocity technique makes a seller offer their customers something; in return, the customers feel compelled to buy their products.
 However, this is done in a very subtle way.

-For instance, whenever we go shopping, such as for groceries, we buy things that were not on our list.
-Maybe we buy a bulk of noodle packets just because there was an offer on it, or we have a coupon.
+For instance, we buy things that are not on our list whenever we go shopping, such as groceries.
+Maybe we buy a bulk of noodle packets just because of an offer or we have a coupon.

 So if you are in the selling business, don’t forget to provide offers or small gifts to your customers.